vockes/DayZ_Private_Controlcenter/README.md

  table you have to click on "Browse") ...

  - instances:
-   Move the timezone of the server, change the starting loadout a new player gets or more complex messaging options.
+   Move the timezone of the server, change the starting loadout a new player gets and allows you to enable the whitelist.

    Example loadout: [["ItemMap","ItemCompass","ItemMatchbox","FoodCanBakedBeans","ItemKnife","FoodCanBakedBeans"],["ItemTent","ItemBandage","ItemBandage"]]

+   Whitelist: To enable the whitelist set it to "1" at your instance.
+Now set "is_whitelisted" to "1" on every profile you whish like to be able to join the server.

  - log_code:
    Description for log.
 Not interesting.

  - log_entry:
-   New server logging feature.
+   Server logging feature.

  - log_tool:
    Contains action log from the admin tool.

+ - profile:
+   Stores player data including their unique_id and global humanity.
+Match the unique_id to a character in the survivor table for more details about him.

- - main:
+ - survivor:
    Player data is saved here.
-Every new character gets a unique id/uid.
-You can change the inventory, health and many more player related here.
+Every new character gets a unique id.
+To match the character to a player just compare the unique_id!
+You can change the inventory, health and everything character related here.
 Look at the description for each column.

    Position Line: [direction|[X|Y|Z]]

    Medical Line:  [dead|unconscious|infected|injured|pain|cardiac arrest|low blood|blood count|[wounds]|[leg fractures|arm fractures]|time unconscious|[X|X]]

  - objects: